gettogetto/Algorithms/README.md

 # XYJAlgorithms
-some algorithms  I have met
+some algorithms  I met ,mainly from leetcode and lintcode.